github/docs/content/issues/planning-and-tracking-with-projects/automating-your-project/automating-projects-using-actions.md

 {% note %}

 **Note:** `GITHUB_TOKEN` is scoped to the repository level and cannot access {% data variables.projects.projects_v2 %}.
 To access {% data variables.projects.projects_v2 %} you can either create a {% data variables.product.prodname_github_app %} (recommended for organization projects) or a {% data variables.product.pat_generic %} (recommended for user projects).
 Workflow examples for both approaches are shown below.
-For steps using GitHub CLI commands, set the `GITHUB_TOKEN` environment variable to `GH_TOKEN`.

 {% endnote %}